intel-gpu/xekmd-backports/README.md

 This repo is intended to provide a preview of Intel® Graphics Driver (xe) for the next generation of GPUs, which are yet to be fully available on the mainline kernel.

-This repo contains patches that are already merged in [drm-tip](https://gitlab.freedesktop.org/drm/tip) or sent to drm mailing list for review.
+This repo contains only upstream changes that are already merged in [drm-tip](https://gitlab.freedesktop.org/drm/tip) or sent to drm mailing list for review.

 Since it is just for showcasing the capabilities of the next-gen GPUs so quality is not guaranteed and any issue needs to be reproduced and reported on [drm-tip](https://drm.pages.freedesktop.org/intel-docs/how-to-file-i915-bugs.html).